Best-Rated Refrigerators

 Editor’s Notes

 Beko is a Turkish company that is one of Europe’s biggest appliance manufacturers.
 Here it sells a range of eight fridge-freezer and two fridge-only units.
-Prices start at around $900 for a 193L bottom-mount fridge-freezer.
-Beko’s largest 450L fridge-freezer costs $1800.
+Prices start at around $930 for a 193L bottom-mount fridge-freezer.
+Beko’s largest 569 quad-door fridge-freezer with ice and water costs approx $3400.

 Bosch